 The key features and components of an asthma education program are provided in Box 3-13.
-Information alone improves knowledge but does not improve asthma outcomes.
-Social and psychological support may also be required to maintain positive behavioral change, and skills are required for effective medication delivery.
-At the initial consultation, verbal information should be supplemented with written or pictorial information about asthma and its treatment.
+Information alone improves knowledge but does not improve asthma outcomes.270 Social and psychological support may also be required to maintain positive behavioral change, and skills are required for effective medication delivery.
+At the initial consultation, verbal information should be supplemented with written or pictorial^{271,272} information about asthma and its treatment.
 The GINA website (www.ginasthma.org) contains patient educational materials as well as links to several asthma websites.
 Patients and their families should be encouraged to make a note of any questions that arise from reading this information or as a result of the consultation, and should be given time to address these during the next consultation.

-Asthma education and training can be delivered effectively by a range of health care providers including pharmacists and nurses^{219,220} (Evidence A).
-Trained lay health educators can deliver discrete areas of respiratory care such as asthma self-management education, with comparable outcomes to those achieved by practice nurses based in primary care241 (Evidence B).
+Asthma education and training can be delivered effectively by a range of health care providers including pharmacists and nurses^{247,248} (Evidence A).
+Trained lay health educators (also known as community health workers) can deliver discrete areas of respiratory care such as asthma self-management education, with, in one study, increased symptomfree days and reduced healthcare utilization compared with usual care273 and in another, comparable outcomes to those achieved by practice nurses based in primary care274 (Evidence B).
+These findings suggest the need for additional studies to assess applicability in other settings and populations.

-Box 3-13.
-Asthma information
+Box 3-13 Asthma information